Info for: High School Juniors

 - Beginning Oct.
 1, use your 2021 income taxes to complete the 2023-24 Free Application for Federal Student Aid (FAFSA).

 - Send UND your FAFSA information by using school code 003005.
-Apply early as funding is not guaranteed!
+Apply early for your best chance to receive grants and scholarships (aka free money)!

 - Complete your FAFSA by the Feb.
 1 priority deadline.

-- Complete the New Student Transition Program to get advised and registered for your first semester of classes.
+- Get advised and registered for your first semester of classes.